RolfKocherhans/ColorPicker/README.md

 ## 🥳 Live URL

-The LiveCode WebApplication is hosted on GitHub Pages.
+This LiveCode WebApplication is hosted on GitHub Pages.
 Please find the link to it below.
 <h3><a href="https://rolfkocherhans.github.io/ColorPicker">ColorPicker</a></h3>

 <br>